bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-12-29-wheel-of-fortune-and-fantasy.md

 As you saw, I have occasional long takes within the film.
 And the reason why long takes appear in my films is that these moments are when I feel that the acting is great, when I feel the actors are giving a great performance.
 The way we shot this film is, we shot from many different angles – and it’s kind of a stupid way to go about shooting, in that sense, but it actually leaves a lot of editing possibilities.
 When I do leave a long take it really is me deciding that I want to stay on this acting.
 I really hope that the audience, when they see a long take, can also feel that way.

 I think the idea of the passage of time is in relation to coincidence, which is a big theme in this film.
 And I believe that coincidences rarely happen; you can’t have too many coincidences happen at once.
 And that’s why, in the second story, you jump to five years ahead, because coincidences only happen sometimes.
 Since this film was about coincidences, yet these are short films, I had to think about how much time should pass in order to differentiate some of these coincidences.

-Production notes
+**Production notes**
+<br><br>

 <![endif]-->